React Deployment

 Here, on the first tab → "Git Deployment":

-- Copy SSH public key and add to your SCM provider (GitHub, GitLab)
+- Connect GitHub using OAuth or copy the SSH public key and add it to your SCM provider (GitHub, GitLab, Bitbucket)

 [email protected]:jack-kloudbean/react-example-app.git

-Once the repo is cloned, the next step is to run the deployment.
-Click on "Pull & Deploy"".
+Once the repo is cloned, the next step is to update Runtime Configurations.
+Read the detailed guide on Connecting git.

 - Take latest repo pull